-Step 1.
-Unplug the throttle and turn switch on, if unit does not run, probably a bad throttle.
+Step 2.
+Unplug the throttle from the ECM, then turn the switch on.
+If unit does not run, probably a bad throttle.
 You can check the voltages as shown above for the throttle to see if you have proper voltage to the throttle.

-Step 2.
-Unplug everything except the battery and motor.
-If unit runs you have a bad ECM.
+Step 3.
+Unplug everything from the ECM except the battery and motor.
+If the unit runs, you have a bad ECM.

 5. The on/off light dims slowly or goes off when I unplug the charger.